Peaceful? Boring… Hahaha

 And The Silence Was Broken…

 Something big, something heavy had landed on the roof over the kitchen.
 The whole house shook, vibrating through the roof beams, down the walls, rattling the windows!
-Jolted awake, we sat bolt upright in bed, staring up at the thatch roof.
+Jolted awake, we sat bolt upright in bed, staring up into the deep blackness of the vast empty thatch void above us.

 Again, louder than before and now above our heads.
 The grey tinge of dawn could just be made out through the curtains.
 What would be on the attack even before the break of day?